Skip to content

 Running multiple MCP servers

 Claude Desktop supports multiple simultaneous MCP connections.
-With Desktop Extensions (2025), you can now install many servers with one-click, or configure manually:
+With Desktop Extensions, you can install many servers with one-click, or configure manually:

 {